 Over-the-top services and Comcast

-Comcast also stated on its 3Q16 earnings call that ~20 million homes in the United States don’t subscribe to any pay-TV providers.
-The company indicated that considering that new over-the-top services hold the promise of gaining new subscribers, the trend would benefit its content distribution arm.
+Comcast was asked at its fiscal 3Q16 earnings call how the growing trend of over-the-top services is likely to affect the company’s Cable Networks business.
+Comcast stated that around 20 million homes in the United States don’t subscribe to any pay-TV providers.
+The company also indicated that considering that the new over-the-top services hold the promise of gaining new subscribers, the trend would benefit the content distribution arm of Comcast.

 Rising trend of online television services

 As the popularity of streaming services such as Netflix (NFLX) grows, viewers are watching more and more content online, because it’s cheaper.
-A cable bill could be ~$100 or more per month, while a basic Netflix plan costs only ~$8 per month.
+A cable bill could be around $100 or more per month, while a basic Netflix plan costs only around $8 per month.

 According to Digitalsmith’s 2Q16 video trends report, and as the chart above shows, Netflix leads the OTT (over-the-top) market with a share of around 54%, followed by Amazon (AMZN) with a 24% market share.
-Hulu, Time Warner’s (TWX) HBO Now, and Shomi are smaller players in the market.
-However, given Hulu’s proposed online television service, the streaming market could be poised for an upheaval.
+Hulu, Time Warner’s (TWX) HBO Now, and Shomi are smaller players in this market.
+However, with Hulu’s proposed online television service, the streaming market could be poised for an upheaval.